orradiacho/santcode/README.md

 # santcode
-## gravando mudanças no repositorio
+## gravando mudanças no repositorio/versionamento

+#salvando modificações no git
+##arriegua